dorkbox/CabParser/README.md

 Provides a means to parse and extract data from Microsoft CAB files, from Java.

-Specifically, to extract files from within a .cab which are compressed via the LZX compression algorithm.
+Specifically, this project was created to extract files from within a .cab which are compressed via the LZX compression algorithm.

 Microsoft CAB file format: http://msdn.microsoft.com/en-us/library/bb417343.aspx